JvanKatwijk/javadab-cmdline/README.md

 The general structure for parameter handling is "-x:y".

+	-m:xx	where xx denotes the Mode (either 1, 2 or 4), default is 1.
 	-c:xx	where xx is the name of the channel, default is "11C";
 	-p:xx	where xx is the name of the service to be selected;
 	-g:xx	where xx is the gain (range 1 ..
 100), default is "50";